Does A Buyer’s Agent Get a Commission?

 • The time required to conduct local market research and arrange home showings

-• Transportation and personal vehicle expenses.
-The NAR reports that the largest expense for most real estate professionals includes vehicle expenses and transportation, averaging $1,200 annually.
+• Transportation and personal vehicle expenses (2024 NAR report shows that the largest expense for most real estate professionals was vehicle expenses, averaging $1,650 annually)

 If an agent simply does not have the bandwidth to provide quality customer service, they might feel it necessary to decline representing a potential buyer.